 Preheat oven to 350˚ and line/grease pans.
 This is for an 8” cake.

-Mix the dry ingredients in a bowl and give a quick mix.
+Combine the dry ingredients in a bowl and give a quick mix.
 In a separate bowl, whisk the eggs, and then add the rest of the wet ingredients.
 Combine the bowls.
 Separate the batter evenly to baking pans and cook for about 25 minutes, or until done and toothpick comes out clean.

-For the frosting, place mixing bowl and whisk in the freezer for 5 minutes.
+For the frosting, place mixing bowl and whisk in the freezer for at least 5 minutes.
 Take just the cream out of the can which will be at the very top and use the watery part for another purpose (smoothies?).
 Pour the coconut cream in the cold mixing bowl and whip until it’s light and fluffy.
 Sweeten with a splash of maple syrup and vanilla extract.

-*If you forgot to put the creamer in the fridge, put it in an ice bath for at least 20 minutes.
+*If you forgot to put the coconut cream in the fridge, put it in an ice bath for at least 20 minutes.
 It gets very cold quickly and won’t freeze like it would if you try to put it in the freezer.
 Also, I like to make extra so that I have plenty to work with, and have some extra if possible for dipping other fruit in.